Protect Your Legacy

 If you die without a will, your estate will be distributed according to Florida’s intestate succession laws.
 This means the court decides how your assets are divided among your relatives, which may not reflect your personal preferences.
 Dying intestate can also lead to longer probate processes and potential conflicts among heirs.
 Having a valid will avoids these complications by clearly stating your intentions.

-It’s recommended to review your will every three to five years or after significant life events such as marriage, divorce, the birth of a child, or substantial changes in assets.
+It is recommended to review your will every three to five years or after significant life events such as marriage, divorce, the birth of a child, or substantial changes in assets.
 Regular updates ensure that your will remains aligned with your current wishes and legal requirements.
 Keeping your will up to date helps prevent confusion and disputes among beneficiaries.
+Life changes often require adjustments to ensure your plan still reflects your intentions.

 Choose an executor who is trustworthy, organized, and willing to take on the responsibilities of managing your estate.
 This person will handle tasks such as paying debts, distributing assets, and navigating probate.
 It is common to select a close family member, friend, or a professional fiduciary.
-Make sure to discuss your choice with them beforehand to ensure they agree to serve.
+Make sure to discuss your choice with them beforehand to ensure they agree to serve and understand their duties.

 Almost all types of assets can be included in a will, such as real estate, bank accounts, personal property, and investments.
 However, some assets like jointly held property or those with designated beneficiaries (e.g., life insurance) may pass outside the will.
-It’s important to consider all your assets during the wills drafting process to ensure comprehensive planning.
+It is important to consider all your assets during the wills drafting process to ensure comprehensive planning.
+An attorney can help you address all assets appropriately within your overall estate plan.